abhirambussa/SE20UARI036_Omniverse/README.md

 # SE20UARI036_Omniverse

-## in this 3D scene created in NVIDIA Omniverse, the focus is on a serene nighttime environment featuring a boat in the ocean.
+## in this 3D scene created in Blender, the focus is on a serene nighttime environment featuring a boat in the ocean.
 Here's a more detailed description:

 * Dark Night Sky: The scene is enveloped in the darkness of a moonless night.
 The sky is clear, with only a scattering of dimly lit stars barely piercing through the obsidian expanse.
 The absence of a visible moon intensifies the sense of mystery and seclusion.